 This was Wes Craven’s last film—he served as a producer.
 It seems doubtful if the marketers knew that.

-From Letterboxd: Images coming from the crimes committed by a deranged pair of murderers bring a small town woman to the attention of a celebrity lensman.
+Letterboxd summary: Images coming from the crimes committed by a deranged pair of murderers bring a small town woman to the attention of a celebrity lensman.
 But how much danger will enter her life as a result of all this attention?

 Ratings from around the web